microsoft/vscode-docs/docs/getstarted/settings.md

 ![Python extension Settings list under Feature Contributions tab](images/settings/python-feature-contributions.png)

-Extension authors can learn more about adding custom settings in the `configuration` [contribution point documentation](/api/references/contribution-points.md#contributes.configuration).
+Extension authors can learn more about adding custom settings in the [configuration contribution point documentation](/api/references/contribution-points.md#contributes.configuration).

 ## settings.json

 The Settings editor is the UI that lets you review and modify setting values that are stored in a `settings.json` file.
 You can review and edit this file directly by opening it in the editor with the **Preferences: Open Settings (JSON)** command.
-Settings are written as JSON by specifying the settings ID and value.
+Settings are written as JSON by specifying the setting ID and value.

 ![User settings.json open in the editor](images/settings/settings-json-in-editor.png)

-`settings.json` has full IntelliSense with smart completions for settings and values and hovers for descriptions.
+The `settings.json` file has full IntelliSense with smart completions for settings and values and description hovers.
 Errors due to incorrect setting names or JSON formatting are also highlighted.

 ![IntelliSense for settings.json open in the editor](images/settings/settings-json-intellisense.png)

 Some settings can only be edited in `settings.json` such as **Workbench: Color Customizations** and show a **Edit in settings.json** link in the Settings editor.

 ![Workbench: Color Customizations setting with Edit in settings.json link](images/settings/edit-in-settings-json-link.png)

+### Changing settings.json

 As an example, lets change the editor line number color.
 Click the **Edit in settings.json** link and add the following JSON: